 LANVA - Digital assistance laboratory for independent living

-LANVA is part of a broad context where multiple areas of life are targeted:
+LANVA works in a broad context in which multiple areas of life are targeted:

 - safety and prevention;

 - health and social services;

 - as well as the occupations and tasks of daily life.

 Currently, innovative applications and sophisticated devices are emerging from research or the digital world.
 However, these trials and experiments are still struggling to be rolled out effectively to seniors.

 Behind the development of these ideas lie major challenges in transforming business models but also in appropriation, training, dissemination and interaction between stakeholders.

 By adopting the methodologies specific to the living lab concept, LANVA places seniors at the heart of the process.
 Alongside citizens, actors from the private, public, community and academic sectors they participate in all phases of development.

 This type of open environment is central to the MIS innovation process.

 LANVA is foremost a network of innovators who collaborate and share complementary goals.
 Set in action around the issue of support for independent living through co-design and transfer processes, this team has made it possible to renew a certain understanding of the needs of seniors.